adobe-type-tools/perl-scripts/README.md

 ### `mkicf.pl`

-Run `mkicf.pl <CIDFont Resource> < STDIN > STDOUT` to output to STDOUT a ready-to-use '[BASE](https://www.microsoft.com/typography/otspec/base.htm)' table override declaration that can be included in a "features" file that is used as input to the AFDKO `makeotf` tool as an argument of its `-ff` command-line option.
+Run `mkicf.pl <CIDFont resource> < STDIN > STDOUT` to output to STDOUT a ready-to-use '[BASE](https://www.microsoft.com/typography/otspec/base.htm)' table override declaration that can be included in a "features" file that is used as input to the AFDKO `makeotf` tool as an argument of its `-ff` command-line option.
 A CIDFont resource serves as the only argument, a UTF-32 CMap resource is specified as STDIN, and these are used to calculate appropriate ICF (*Ideographic Character Face*) values.
 The output may look like the following:

     table BASE {
       HorizAxis.BaseTagList                 icfb  icft  ideo  romn;